peter88213/novelyst/docs/index.md

 ![Screenshot](Screenshots/screen01.png)

-With the [pywoo extension for OpenOffice](https://peter88213.github.io/pywoo) and the [yw-cnv extension for LibreOffice](https://peter88213.github.io/yw-cnv), you can write your edited Office documents back to the project.
+With the [oo2yw7 extension for OpenOffice](https://peter88213.github.io/oo2yw7) and the [lo2yw7 extension for LibreOffice](https://peter88213.github.io/lo2yw7), you can write your edited Office documents back to the project.

 ## Features